 How We Collect or Receive This Information

-We will only collect and use your personal information that you voluntarily provide using an inter-active form or e-mail on our websites or the websites of one of our third party service providers, or using a mobile application.
+We will collect and use your personal information that you voluntarily provide using an inter-active form or e-mail on our websites or the websites of one of our third party service providers, or using a mobile application.
 If you contact us by e-mail, we preserve the content of your e-mail, your e-mail address, and our response so that we can more efficiently handle any follow-up questions you may have and to meet legal and regulatory requirements.

 Is My Information Kept Confidential by You?